diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US373/readme.md

 - **Jpa Hibernate**: A Java framework for object-relational mapping (ORM) that simplifies database interactions.
 - **H2 Database**: A lightweight Java database that is easy to set up and use for development and testing purposes.
 - **Socket Programming**: We used Java's built-in socket programming capabilities to implement the communication between the client and server for retrieving show information.
-- **Reporting Repository**: A custom repository was created to handle the retrieval of show proposal and request information, allowing for efficient querying and data retrieval.